logicplace/pm-dev-docs/S1C88_Core.md

 These two bits describe the minimum priority level for interrupts to fire.
 Essentially, this compares the values you set to the interrupt priority registers (or a value of 3 for non-maskable interrupts) to this value.
 If the priority is strictly greater than this value, it will fire.

-After an interrupt fires, this flag will represent the priority of the fired interrupt and must be reset.
+After an interrupt fires, this flag will represent the priority of the fired interrupt and must be changed for it to fire again.

 For more information, see the [Interrupt Vectors](PM_IRQs.md) page.